naninovel/docs/docs/guide/naninovel-scripts.md

 ```
 @hideChars
 ```
-You can use a `time` *Single* parameter here to control for how long the characters will fade-out before becoming completely hidden (removed from scene):
+You can use a `time` *Decimal* parameter here to control for how long the characters will fade-out before becoming completely hidden (removed from scene):

 ```
 @hideChars time:5.5